gamejolt/doc-help/src/guidelines/index.md

 - **Send a report.**

-  If you see someone doing something wrong on Game Jolt, please do not direct everyone else’s attention to the matter.
-Rather, use the report button found on every user profile, game page, post and comment to report the issue for our moderators to review.
+  If you see someone doing something wrong on Game Jolt, please do not direct everyone else’s attention to the matter by the use of posts, shouts, Communities, etc. Rather, simply use the report button found on every user profile, game page, post and comment to report the issue for our moderators to review.
 Handling matters this way will ensure a more positive experience for other users.

   When reporting something, always provide as much information as possible so our moderators know what the issue is and can react quickly and efficiently.

   However, please do not abuse the report button.
 Reporting an individual or content multiple times in succession for the exact same offense, reporting for the same offense via the use of multiple accounts belonging to one user, and slander are not acceptable.
 One truthful report per offense from each affected user is all it takes to help our team get to the bottom of things.

+  Also, while we greatly appreciate our community’s desire for Game Jolt to be completely free of all offensive content, do remember that we have moderators who are already working hard at taking care of this for us with the help of user-sent reports that come along with natural use of our site.
+We ask that you do not go out of your way to find misconduct or form groups/Communities for such a purpose; doing so only rewards offensive behavior by bringing more attention to it and often leads to greater problems.

 ## Bannable offenses on Game Jolt